 Your attachments can also stain and turn yellow if you don’t keep them clean by brushing your teeth.
 Avoiding highly pigmented food and drinks, like coffee or wine, can also help keep the attachments from staining.

-While your Invisalign clear attachments are more visible than wearing the aligners by themselves, stained attachments are even more noticeable.
+Invisalign clear attachments are more visible than wearing the aligners by themselves, but stained attachments are even more noticeable.
+For more information on what can stain your aligners, read our article that answers the question: Can you drink with Invisalign?

 While it may be harder to put on and remove your aligners with attachments, there are devices to make things easier.
 Invisalign chewies can help you seat your aligners, and make sure they fit properly so your treatment goes to plan.